U.S. reports nearly 1 mln COVID-19 cases in a day, setting global record | Health

 Maryland Governor Larry Hogan declared a 30-day state of emergency on Tuesday and mobilized 1,000 National Guard members to pandemic response operations as COVID-19 hospitalizations in the state hit a record high of more than 3,000.
 That is an increase of more than 500% in the last seven weeks, Hogan said.
 "The truth is that the next four to six weeks will be the most challenging time of the entire pandemic," Hogan told reporters.
 "Our newest projections as of today show that COVID hospitalizations could reach more than 5,000, which would be more than 250% higher than our previous peak of 1,952 last year."

 Delaware, Illinois, Ohio and Washington, D.C., also have reported record numbers of hospitalized COVID patients in recent days.
-The unrelenting surge has prompted more than 3,200 schools to close their buildings this week, according to Burbio, a site that tracks school disruptions.
-Schools that have remained open are facing staff shortages and renewed concerns about virus spread.
+'UNLIKE ANYTHING WE'VE SEEN'

-In Boston, where more than 54,000 students returned to class on Tuesday following the holiday break, Superintendent of Schools Brenda Cassellius told reporters there were 1,000 staff members out, including 461 teachers and 52 bus drivers.
-"It does make for a difficult start to the day," she said.
+In Kentucky, where Tuesday's total of 6,915 new cases is the highest daily figure since the start of the pandemic, Governor Andy Beshear urged residents to get vaccinated and wear masks.
+"Omicron is causing a surge unlike anything we’ve seen and at this rate our hospitals will fill up," he wrote on Twitter.

-In Chicago, the teachers union objected to Monday's return to schools, saying the district needs stricter protocols such as required testing.
-Teachers were expected to vote on Tuesday on whether they support working remotely starting on Wednesday.
-The Biden administration has continued to emphasize widespread vaccinations and boosters as the best way to protect against severe illness.
+More than 325,000 COVID-19 cases among children were reported in the United States for the week ending Dec.
+30, according to the American Academy of Pediatrics and the Children's Hospital Association, a new high and almost double the count from the previous two weeks.
+The Biden administration is finalizing contracts for 500 million rapid coronavirus tests it plans to distribute for free to Americans, the White House said on Tuesday https://www.reuters.com/world/us/biden-administration-finalizing-purchase-covid-tests-be-distributed-free-2022-01-04.
+The initiative is intended to help alleviate a testing crunch that has led to inadequate supplies and long lines in many places.

 The CDC on Tuesday recommended https://www.reuters.com/world/us/us-cdc-endorses-five-month-gap-pfizers-covid-19-booster-dose-2022-01-04 shortening the interval between Pfizer-BioNTech's second COVID-19 vaccine dose and the booster shot to five months from six, a day after the Food and Drug Administration made a similar move.